CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab02-Gettingstarted.md

 ## Overview

-In this lab, you will explore Azure AI Foundry by reviewing and comparing AI models, creating a project, and deploying models such as gpt-4.1 and Phi-4-mini-instruct.
-You’ll examine model details and benchmarks to understand their capabilities and performance, then test the models in the chat playground by providing system instructions, sending queries, and analyzing responses.
-Finally, you’ll compare the models to determine their suitability for different tasks and scenarios.
+In this hands-on lab, you’ll gain practical experience with **Azure AI Foundry** by reviewing and comparing AI models.
+You’ll create a project and deploy models such as **gpt-4.1** and **Phi-4-mini-instruct**, examining their details and benchmarks to understand capabilities and performance.
+Next, you’ll test the models in the chat playground by configuring system instructions, sending queries, and analyzing responses.
+By the end of the lab, you’ll have compared the models to evaluate their suitability for different tasks and real-world scenarios.

 ## Objectives